apple006/yolov3_tf2/README.md

 - Add un-same-width image input (wider images);
 - Add training on KITTI and nuScenes, also a TrafficLight detection model;

+Welcome subscriber our ZhihuZhuanlan for more detailed Chinese tutorials! https://zhuanlan.zhihu.com/tensorflow2 .

 ## Install